active-logic/activelogic-cs/Doc/Reference/Decorators-Builtin.md

 With()?[ EXP ] - TASK
 ```

-Through the alternative syntax, 'With' always evaluates TASK.
 Initially, `EXP` is evaluated; subsequently, do not evaluate EXP, unless:

 - `%` is used and TASK is complete or failing (re-init on end)
 - `+` is used and TASK is complete (re-init on complete)
 - `-` is used and TASK is failing (re-init on fail)

-*NOTE: This decorator has been drafted; this means that the decorator is not fully tested, and may not behave as expected; use this caution.*
+`TASK` is always evaluated.